icp4a/app-contributors/Building Contributions/Authoring Extensions/README.md

   - scheme: "http" | "https"

 The above data is used to create the App Resource in the project settings, with the name or alias being set in the model of the calling artifact.
 When your configurator is relaunched, the authoring environment will look up the App Resource and serialize the information as a JSON string to pass back to the configurator.

+### The Environment Variable Type
+Your contributions may wish to make use of Environment Variables.
+If so, then your designer extension may want to allow the user to easily create or update the Environment Variables.
+Your contribution may have the Environment Variable reference created for you.
+Your extension should use the special "EnvironmentVariable" type as an input/output parameter and environment variable's name as the input/output name.
+This business object is an extension of String.

+With the input/output variable name being set in the model of the calling artifact.
+When your configurator is relaunched, the authoring environment will look up the Environment Variable will pass back to the configurator.

 ## User Interface Consistency
 When developing the user interface, try to adhere to patterns seen in the rest of the authoring environment and other extensions.
 This will ensure a smooth, consistent user experience.
 For example, using a [Carbon look and feel](https://www.carbondesignsystem.com) is very important.
 By leveraging the controls in the UI Toolkit with the Carbon theme, your UI should have some of the basics in place.
 To help you get started and ensure you have a UI consistent with other contributions, use the templates from the topic [Templates](./Templates).